RivandoNeto/RivandoNeto/README.md

 - 👋 Hi, I’m @RivandoNeto
 - 👀 I’m interested in computer engineering.
 - 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate on computing.
+- 💞️ I’m looking to collaborate on programming.
 - 📫 How to reach me?
 Send me an e-mail: rivandobcn@gmail.com

 <!---